Cadillac Tax Reporting

 - If I sponsor coverage that’s subject to the Cadillac Tax but my coverage will not exceed the thresholds for any employee for the year, do I still have to submit a report?

-Answer: The current Health Care Reform rules do not include an answer for that question.
+Answer: The current ACA rules do not include an answer for that question.
 Many employers are hoping for a safe harbor plan design that will exempt them from having to perform the calculation or report information to the IRS.
 Future agency guidance is likely to establish the reporting rules.

 - Which health coverage is subject to the Cadillac Tax?